skgrange/gissr/README.md

 ## Things I want to do

   - Develop a function which can read *n* features in a spatial data file.
-This will be helpful when large data files are encountered and system memory is too small.
+This will be helpful when large data files are encountered and system memory is too small to load the entire file at once.
   - Get the interface between R and SpatiaLite sorted.
   - Concave hull function *i.e.* find minimum area polygon.
   - Add support for WKB.